 Each year, we have the distinct honor to recognize deserving faculty across campus with teaching awards.
-For the 2019-2020 year, we are selecting faculty for two awards, The Golden Mustang Award and The Provost's Teaching Recognition Award.
+For the 2021-2022 year, we are selecting faculty for three awards: The Golden Mustang Award, The President's Associates Award, and The Provost's Teaching Recognition Award.

 Each award carries a $1,000 stipend.
 The awards give us the opportunity to celebrate a commitment to teaching among our ranks.
 These awards reflect our collective commitment to excellence in teaching, which is core to our aspiration to become an even greater research and teaching university with global impact.

 The Golden Mustangs, SMU alumni who graduated at least fifty years ago, have established an award for the advancement of teaching and learning.
 This award of $1000 is given each year to a junior, tenure-track faculty member, whose teaching is consistently excellent; whose courses reflect thoughtful curricular development; and whose scholarship makes a meaningful contribution to the discipline and to student learning.

 Assistant Professor Gianna Englert, Dedman School of Law